yaoxfly/vitepress-template/README.md

 [English](README.md)  | [中文](README-CN.md)

 # Vitepress-template
-Based on vitepress, integrates ts, and other simple configurations, themes, etc., out of the box, and a tool for writing documents
+Based on vitepress, integrates Typescript, and other simple configurations, themes, etc., out of the box, and a tool for writing documents

 # Basic configuration
-+ typescript
++ Typescript
 + Automatically register global components
 + Eslint
 + Custom theme